adaltas/node-csv-docs/src/documents/transform/index.html.md

 Options include:

 *   `parallel` (number)
      The number of transformation callbacks to run in parallel, default to "100".
+*   `consume` (boolean)
+    In the absence of a consumer, like a stream.Readable, trigger the consumption of the stream.

 Available properties: